-Bangladesh associates with the statement delivered by the Ambassador of the Republic of Azerbaijan on behalf of the NAM Member State Parties to the CWC and China.
+Bangladesh associates with the statement delivered by the Ambassador of the Republic of Azerbaijan on behalf of the Member States of the Non-Aligned Movement that are States Parties to the Chemical Weapons Convention and China.

 We have five points to make.